Italy tests biocomputer with brain cells

 According to the neurologist, AI enables fast and precise diagnoses.
 But here too, there are many unforeseeable scenarios that are not yet regulated by law.
 Much of the Criminal Code and the Code of Criminal Procedure will soon have to be revised to take account of the completely new situations that artificial intelligence brings with it.

-Lawyer and jurist Silvia Carosini wondered how the law can be applied in a world without physical borders.
+Lawyer and jurist Silvia Carosini wonders how the law can be applied in a world without physical boundaries.
 "For example, if in the future an avatar commits a crime that would be considered sexual assault in the real world, who would be responsible?
-In a world in which young people are increasingly isolating themselves, partly due to the misuse of social media, these aspects must also be taken into account in the criminal justice system," emphasized Carosini.
+In a world in which young people are increasingly isolating themselves and, above all, because of the misuse of social media, these aspects must also be taken into account in the criminal justice system," she emphasized.

 This article has been automatically translated,